When it comes to land-based broadband connections, there are currently two competing technologies: Cable vs Fiber-optic, or Fiber, for short.

 And that has generally worked out fine since, in practice, consumers receive much more data (download) than they send (upload).

-There are two main versions of DOCSIS in use, including DOCSIS 3.0 and DOCSIS 3.1.
+Presently, there are two main versions of DOCSIS in use, including DOCSIS 3.0 and DOCSIS 3.1 — there will be DOCSIS 4.0 at some point.
 Consequently, picking a suitable modem can be quite a task.
 It’s so much so that it needs a different section entirely — more below after we’re done with Fiber.

 Fiber-optic has a ton of confusing terms.